ypriverol/github-paper/REVIEWS.md

 highlighting.
 (I think everything should be open, but that's a hard message to swallow.)

-> We mention *GitHub also offers paid plans for private repositories
+> Response: We mention *GitHub also offers paid plans for private repositories
 > for individuals and businesses, as well as free plans including
 > private repository for research and educational use.* The debate
 > between everything being open vs keeping (some) things close is
 > certainly an important one.
 We have tried to highlight the
 > importance of openness and open source throughout the manuscript,
-> but feel it is not the right venue for this debate.
+> but we feel it is not the right venue for this debate.

 Github large file support is not free, generally speaking.

-> We now discuss what is LSF file system in the light of project
+> Response: We now discuss what is GitHub LFS in the light of project
 > management and binary/text/big files in the first rule and mention
-> quotas and fee (**Box 1**).
+> quotas and fees (**Box 1**).

 In the conclusions, the (substantial) learning curve of git is mentioned.
 Perhaps some pointers to open lessons should be made